 Regular exercise can help your body reduce cholesterol and prevent gallstones from forming.
 Magnesium deficiency can increase your risk of developing gallstones.
 Eat magnesium-rich foods, including dark chocolate, spinach, nuts, seeds, and beans to improve gallbladder health.

-A gallbladder cleanse usually refers to avoiding food for up to 12 hours, then drinking a liquid recipe like:
+A gallbladder cleanse usually refers to avoiding food for up to 12 hours, then drinking a liquid recipe like the following: 4 tablespoons of olive oil with 1 tablespoon of lemon juice every 15 minutes for two hours.

 Acupuncture may be of potential benefit to those with gallbladder disease.
 It most likely works by increasing the flow of bile while also reducing spasms and pain.

-It’s important to note that although diet and exercise are proven methods of reducing gallbladder complications, other methods like cleanses, tonics, and supplements have not been studied extensively, and side effects may occur.
+It’s important to note that although diet and exercise are proven methods of reducing gallbladder complications, other methods like cleanses, tonics, and supplements haven’t been studied extensively, and side effects may occur.
 Be sure to discuss these options with your healthcare provider before proceeding.

 Gallbladder removal is a fairly common procedure, but it’s always possible that you may experience some side effects.
 Knowing how to identify and reduce symptoms, side effects, and complications before and after surgery may make for an easier experience.